Tokyo, Japan

 Meiji Shrine: Shinto shrine surrounded by a forest with hiking trails.
 Great for picnics, festivals and weddings.
 Cost: 200 yen.
 Hours: Daily from 4 am to 11 pm; Grounds open until 5 am.
 Address: 1-1 Yoyogi Kamizonocho, Shibuya-ku, Tokyo Phone: 03-3379-8361 Website: http://www.meijijingu.or.jp

 Shibuya: Popular shopping, dining and entertainment district with huge department stores, fashion brands, movie theaters and nightlife.
 Cost: None.
 Hours: Nearly 24 hours.
-Address: Shibuya Station area, Tokyo Phone: N/
+Address: Shibuya Station area, Tokyo Phone: N/A

 The currency code for Japanese Yen is JPY.
 The currency of Japan is the Japanese Yen (JPY).
 Some key denominations of Japanese Yen are: